Istiaq-Hossain-Shawon/shipping-rates-middleware/README.md

 http://localhost:8096/api/swagger-ui/index.html

-Docker will run with the production(prod) environment by default
+Docker will run this spring boot api project with the production(prod) environment by default

 ### Run Using Eclipse: